-- /1 Context of the interaction.

-- /1 Goal(s) of the interaction.

-- /6 Identify the skills, if you used any.
-For each skill state the actual words the other person said and the actual words with which you replied.
-If blocks were used identify these.
-Cite which skills could have been used.
-State actual words you could have used to change the block to a skill.

-- /2 Effect of the interaction on all the involved people.

-- /1 Support from readings.
+- /1 Context of the interaction. - /1 Goal(s) of the interaction. - /6 Cite the actual words, in quotation marks, used by the other person and yourself.
+For each of your responses, identify the specific skills and/or blocks which you used; and analyze the interaction.
+State alternate responses that you could have used to improve this conversation.
+Label these new responses with the actual skills used. - /2 Effect of the interaction on all the involved people. - /1 References from readings for the blocks and/or skills used.